+Have you ever checked the garbage cans after lunch?
 Food is the largest single source of waste in California, comprising 15.5% of the total amount of stuff that gets thrown away.
-In fact, about 40% of all the food produced in the United States is never consumed.7
+In fact, about 40% of all the food produced in the United States is never consumed-it is wasted!7